 The client also wanted to keep the original hardware, which in this case, I totally agreed with!
 The hardware was perfect for the overall look she wanted to achieve.

-I removed all the drawers, then removed all the hardware.
-I cleaned the dresser inside and out with TSP All Purpose Heavy Duty Cleaner.
+To start the process of the$40.00 Craigslist dresser makeover, I removed all the drawers, then removed all the hardware.
+I cleaned the dresser inside and out with my vinegar and water solution.

 After using my tack cloth to remove all the dust particles, I was ready to paint.
 I gave the dresser one coat of the Chiffon Cream.
 I allowed the first coat of paint to dry for 24-hours.
 You can paint a second coat after 2-3 hours, but I like my paint to dry for 24-hours to give it time to harden.
 I then gave it a light sanding with 220-grit sandpaper.
 Then I used my tack cloth to remove the sanding particles.
 I then applied a second coat.
 I figured this dresser would get a lot of use, so a second coat would not hurt.